In the spotlight: eteffects and the challenges of making causal inferences

 Extracting causal relationships from data is one of the fundamental endeavors of researchers.
 Ideally, we could conduct a controlled experiment to extract causal relations.
 However, a controlled experiment is rarely feasible for researchers or individuals who need to make informed decisions based on their available observational data.

 In the absence of experimental data, we construct models to capture the relevant features of the causal relationship we are interested in.
-This is the purview of everything in Stata's [TE] Treatment Effects Reference Manual.
+This is the purview of everything in Stata's [TE] Causal Inference and Treatment-Effects Estimation Reference Manual.

 The estimators in teffects help us obtain estimates of the effect of a treatment (for example, a job training program or an increase in out-of-pocket contributions for a health plan) on an outcome (for example, probability of employment or enrollment in a health plan).
 With these traditional treatment-effect models, in order to interpret our results causally, assignment to a treatment must be independent of the outcome.
 What if that is not true?
 What if, for example, the individuals that participate in a job training program are highly motivated?
 Then the outcome of a higher probability of employment might be correlated to the person's inherent motivation rather than participation in the job training program.